RTnhN/Open-In-Pandas/README.md

 # Open in Pandas
-This is a quick way that you can add a right click context to open a csv, xlsx, json, or c3d file in an interactive python instance.
-Note that the name is kind of a misnomer since json files don't actually use pandas.
-They load as a dictionary as default.
+This is a quick way that you can add a right click context to open a csv, xlsx, json, c3d, or h5 file in an interactive python instance.
+Note that the name is kind of a misnomer since json files or h5 files don't actually use pandas. json loads as a dictionary as default, and h5 loads with its unique format.
 I will probably add other files as I go along.

 ## Prerequisites

 - Python installed and added to PATH
-- Pandas library installed (`pip install pandas matplotlib ezc3d` and others).
+- Pandas library installed (`pip install pandas matplotlib ezc3d h5py` and others).
 You can also use the requirements.txt file to install all the dependencies.
 - Administrative access to modify the Windows Registry

 ## Steps